top of page

 Built-in Tools

-Use built-in tools for styles (Heading 1, Heading 2, etc.) and layout (bullets, numbering, etc.).
+Use built-in tools for styles (Heading 1, Heading 2, etc.) and layout (bullets, numbering, column breaks, etc.).

 Alt Text